khalidbelhadj/flashcards/note.md

 - [ ] slight shift in height in edit mode of cards
 - [ ] DONT use opacity to change font colour
 - [ ] deleting deck doesn't navigate out
+- [ ] Should we add an alias feature?

 - [x] MVP (2025-08-08)
     - [x] Card actions